Skip to main content

 • Non-communicable Diseases (NCD), Climate change, and Environmental Health

 DPMF addresses non-communicable diseases (NCDs) as a core priority by integrating prevention, early screening, referral, and care with environmental and climate-related health interventions in urban communities.
-Our work targets key risk factors such as air and water pollution, poor sanitation, unsafe housing, and heat stress while promoting healthy lifestyles and climate-resilient behaviors through community outreach and strengthened NCD services at St. Martin De Porres Dispensary.
+Our work targets key risk factors such as air and water pollution, poor sanitation, unsafe housing, and heat stress while promoting healthy lifestyles and climate-resilient behaviors through community outreach and strengthened NCD services.

 • Community Empowerment and Social Protection